 - Inventive step (non-obviousness)

-- Inventive step is a feature of an invention that involves technical advance as compared to existing knowledge or having economic significance or both, making the invention non obvious to a person skilled in art
+- Inventive step is a feature of an invention that involves technical advance as compared to existing knowledge or having economic significance or both, making the invention non-obvious to a person skilled in the art

 - Industrial applicability (utility)